sivahuang77/citrux-cli/docs/hooks/writing-hooks.md

-# Writing hooks for Gemini CLI
+# Writing hooks for Citrux CLI

-This guide will walk you through creating hooks for Gemini CLI, from a simple logging hook to a comprehensive workflow assistant that demonstrates all hook events working together.
+This guide will walk you through creating hooks for Citrux CLI, from a simple logging hook to a comprehensive workflow assistant that demonstrates all hook events working together.